-At the Holiday Inn Vana Nava Hua Hin, on the 22nd of November there will be a craft class for kids where they will make the floating candle boat (the krathong).
+At the Holiday Inn Vana Nava Hua Hin, there will be a craft class for kids where they will make the floating candle boat (the krathong).
 It’s from 2PM-4PM and it’s free for guests.
 For any kids who wear Thai costume they will get 1 free model plaster to paint and be able to join the Krathong making for free.
 This offer is available for guests and non-guests.

 If you’re looking for dinner plans during Loy Krathong, the InterContinental Hua Hin Resort will host a special buffet dinner with a beauty contest and a traditional Thai dance show in celebration of the Festival of Lights.
 Kids can also join the Krathong demonstration.